 Before getting into the successful SaaS pricing strategies, some background needs to be covered.
 According to Lincoln Murphy, pricing models are not about the pricing page you use.
 In order to be successful, companies need to give serious consideration to market position, service level and customer satisfaction.
 Here are some important factors you need to consider:

-Thinking about these questions will give you the chance to clearly understand the value of your SaaS, which will make it easier for you to think about pricing tiers and bundles.
-SaaS subscription pricing models (on a monthly or annual basis) are the most popular ones in this industry and this popularity is maybe the biggest thing SaaS businesses have in common.
-But if we go deeper, we will discover more and more differences and details.
-Now, here we present the most successful pricing models for SaaS:
+Thinking about these questions will give you the chance to clearly understand the value of your SaaS.
+That, in its turn, will make it easier for you to think about pricing tiers and bundles.
+SaaS subscription pricing models (on a monthly or annual basis) are the most popular ones in this industry.

 1. Per User Pricing